JLaydeJ/Project_1/README.md

 - jackpot - total jackpot amount in USD

+# Prepare the Data
+We reduced our original CSV file from the years 2014 - 2022 to 2020 - 2022.
+We then divided the CSV file into 3 separate CSV files for the years 2020, 2021, and 2022.
+Using Pandas, we were able to import the data, and then merge the combined year DataFrames into a single DataFrame.
+The final combined DataFrame:

 # Exploratory Question 2020 - 20222
 1. What were the most common powerball/powerplay numbers depending on the day?
 2. What were the most common powerball/powerplay numbers depending on the month?